Exploration on Aboriginal freehold land

 To explore for minerals or petroleum on Aboriginal freehold land, you must first apply for an exploration licence or permit over that land.

 See the application process below or find out about mining on Aboriginal freehold land.

-After you apply for an exploration licence or permit over that land, the Department of Primary Industry and Resources (DPIR) issues a consent to enter negotiations with the relevant land council.
+After you apply for an exploration licence or permit over that land, the Department of Industry, Tourism and Trade (DITT) issues a consent to enter negotiations with the relevant land council.